rancher/opni-docs/docs/logging/logging.md

 Install the [Opni Gateway](https://github.com/rancher/opni-monitoring) into the central cluster.
 This can be completed using the [helmfile](https://github.com/rancher/opni-monitoring/blob/main/deploy/helmfile.yaml)

 The helm file will create a LoadBalancer service for the gateway endpoints.
-If you don't have a load balancer you will need an ingress (or kubectl port-forward) for the endpoints.
+If you are using a NodePort, you can edit the opni-monitoring service once it has been created and change the type from Load Balancer to Node Port.
+If you are not using NodePort or a load balancer, you will need an ingress (or kubectl port-forward) for the endpoints.

 ### Generate a token for bootstrapping the cluster
 This can be done in the Opni Gateway UI